switchupcb/copygen/CONTRIBUTING.md

 #### Fieldalignment

 **Struct padding** aligns the fields of a struct to addresses in memory.
 The compiler does this to improve performance and prevent numerous issues on a system's architecture _(32-bit, 64-bit)_.
-As a result, misaligned fields add more memory-usage to a program, which can effect performance in a numerous amount of ways.
+So, misaligned fields add more memory-usage to a program, which can effect performance in a numerous amount of ways.
 For a simple explanation, view [Golang Struct Size and Memory Optimization](https://medium.com/techverito/golang-struct-size-and-memory-optimisation-b46b124f008d
 ).

 Fieldalignment can be fixed using the [fieldalignment tool](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment) which is installed using `go install golang.org/x/tools/go/analysis/passes/fieldalignment/cmd/fieldalignment@latest`.